yuki011121/sar_project/README.md

 Each student or team will choose a specific role within the SAR ecosystem and implement an agent that provides decision support and automation for that role.

+## How to Submit
+Please submit a link to your clone of the repository to Canvas.

 ## Prerequisites

 - Python 3.8 or higher